spanishfluinbasel/Platter_London_Map/README.md

 3. Open the index.html file
 4. Click on any marker to view detailed information in the sidebar.
 5. Toggle marker layers using the icons in the scrollable bottom banner.
-6. Click on map connections to view their associated markers.

 # Data Structure
 - Each entry in Google Sheets has an id, x, y, label, and a name.